adr1enbe4udou1n/fastapi-realworld-example-app/README.md

 ## [RealWorld](https://github.com/gothinkster/realworld)

 This codebase was created to demonstrate a fully fledged fullstack application built with FastAPI including CRUD operations, authentication, routing, pagination, and more.
+Using the very last SQL Alchemy 2.0 !

-We've gone to great lengths to adhere to the Python community styleguides & best practices.
+I'm gone to great lengths to adhere to the Python community styleguides & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

+See <https://blog.okami101.io/works/> for my personal Backend & Frontend RealWorld apps collection.

 ## Usage